Transfer file ownership from Gmail to Google Workspace using Shared Drives

 Now that the admin added you as a member to their Shared Drive:

-Open Folgo > click Transfer / Request Folder ownership > Move to Shared Drive.
+Open Folgo in Google Drive > click Transfer / Request Folder ownership > Move to Shared Drive.

 2. Select the folder to be shared

-Once selected, the Folgo UI will update and display your chosen folder to be shared.
+Once selected, the Folgo interface will update and display your chosen folder.

 3. Choose the Shared Drive